-The closure is being implemented following two recent instances of human wildlife conflict with a confirmed grizzly bear in the area.
+The closure were implemented following two instances of human wildlife conflict with a confirmed grizzly bear in the area.

 Grizzly bears are extremely sensitive to human presence.
 They can detect people from kilometers away and alter their behaviours.
 This puts increased pressure on these bears, and complicates efforts to gain enough weight, prior to denning.